Breast Reconstruction Tallahassee

 - Do you have a positive outlook and realistic goals for restoring your breast and body image?

-- Do you smoke or use nicotin-containing products that increase complication rates?
+- Do you smoke or use nicotine-containing products that increase complication rates?
 If so, quit immediately!

 Please feel free to download our online patient forms and schedule a consultation.
 The Tallahassee Plastic Surgery Clinic’s reconstructive surgeons explain that there are trade-offs, but most women feel these are small compared to the significant improvement in their quality of life and the ability to look and feel whole.
 Careful monitoring of breast health through self-exams, mammography, and other diagnostic techniques is essential to your long-term health.